-These are some types of loans you should avoid at all cost.
+These are some types of loans you should avoid at all costs.
 The loans business has become a den where their guarantors devour many scapegoats.
 The number of Sacco’s are increasing by the day.

 A loan that is increasing your expenditure and risk of doing business is not worth taking.
-For that reason, these are the types of loans you should avoid at all cost.
+For that reason, these are the types of loans you should avoid at all costs.

 Types of loans you should avoid at all cost

 Loans are sometimes vital for business growth.
 However, if you can manage to run the business a little further without them, the better.

 1. Personal loan